The 2021 application will be available in September on the Admissions webpage of the Graduate School of Arts and Sciences.

 We do not accept paper applications or supporting documents.

 The online application tool closes promptly on Sunday, December 1, 2020 at 5 PM.
 Please check your application very carefully before submitting it.

 1. Application form with all information provided (statement of purpose must be in English)

 3. Reports of current GRE test scores (valid for five years)*

 6. A writing sample of your best scholarly work in your chosen language of study; not to exceed 15-20 double spaced pages.
-May be written either in the target language or in English.

 7. Three letters of recommendation (in English; if not in English, a certified translation will be required of all admitted students prior to registration)